JGRFenix/docs.ukfast.co.uk/source/security/threatvision/alerts-explained/scans-and-reconnaissance/index.rst

 For example, if you were running a vulnerable version of Exim on a common mail port, then the attacker could launch an RCE attack (CVE-2019-15846) against your server.

-Threat Monitoring can detect when a network scan or version gathering scan may be in progress, and take the needed actions to block the scan.
+Threat Surveillance can detect when a network scan or version gathering scan may be in progress, and take the needed actions to block the scan.

 .. toctree::
    :maxdepth: 1